Frequently Asked Questions About Feral Cats

 Q. What is Trap-Neuter-Return (TNR)?

 A. Trap-Neuter-Return (TNR) is a full management plan in which stray and feral cats are humanely trapped, evaluated, vaccinated, spayed or neutered, then returned to their colonies.
-Un-owned tame cats and kittens that are young enough to be socialized are adopted into good homes.
-Healthy cats that are too wild to be adopted are returned to their familiar habitat under the lifelong care of volunteers.
-Oftentimes, a TNRed colony will gradually dwindle in size as the cats die of natural causes.
+Kittens that are young enough to be socialized are adopted into good homes.
+Cats that are too wild to be adopted are returned to their familiar habitat under the lifelong care of volunteers.
+Over time, a TNRed colony will gradually dwindle in size as the cats die of natural causes.
 Sometimes newcomers will join the colony.
 Colony caretakers must be vigilant and committed to TNR newcomers to prevent breeding.

 Q. What should I do if a stray or feral cat comes to my house?